Did you know that tofu has its own distinctive taste?

 awards and exhibitions

 In collaboration with tofu manufactures, design stores, vegan chefs and restaurants, SLOW TOFU Workshops have been taking place in Berlin and Hamburg in Germany as well as Hangzhou and Dalian in China.
-Based on the valuable feedbacks from the workshop hosts and participants, it's been developed it into a DIY tofu kit for home use.
+Based on the valuable feedback from the workshop hosts and participants, SLOW TOFU has developed it into a DIY tofu kit for home use.

 This project was first shown at Milan Design Week in April 2015 and gained publicity from diverse renowned publishers e.g. Dezeen und Spiegel-Online.
 It was selected for the exhibition at "Talent" part of Tendence fair in Frankfurt in September 2015.
 It was nominated for German Design Award 2016 and was aknowleged by further design awards.